Jwink3101/syncrclone/readme.md

 ## Non-ModTime comparisons and conflicts

 The default is to decide if files need to sync by comparing ModTime (or `mtime`).
-However, you can also compare by size (risky) or hash (robust).
+However, you can also compare by size or hash (robust).

 If you compare by size or hash, you can still resolve conflicts with modification time.
 Do note that not all remotes support ModTime and/or it may not be reliable.
 If using one of those types of remotes, do not use `newer`, `older`, or `newer_tag` conflict resolution.
 See [remote overview](https://rclone.org/overview/) for details.